How to take a professional headshot at home - or anywhere else you are.

 Dress in a way that reflects who you are and is inviting for your target audience.
 Whether you're a big-time CEO or a barista at a small coffee shop, dress how you would at work.
 People want to recognize you when they meet you…and nobody needs to see that cropped wedding photo from 10 years ago that just screams “I want the good old days back”.

-Be yourself and be confident, it’ll show in the headshot, and in what you wear.
+Most important among our professional headshot tips is to be yourself and be confident, it’ll show in the headshot, and in what you wear.
 As a rule of thumb for whatever you wear: avoid clothing with logos, keep your outfit classic or simple, and try to wear solid neutral colors that won't clash with your background or profile.

 5. Polish your headshot with some editing.